Rupayank/terrorism-analysis/README.md

 # Overview
 This web application is basically a predictive analysis tool.
 It uses "global terrorism database"(GTD) which is a dataset of nearly 1,90,000 records maintained by the "National Consortium for the study of terrorism and Responses to terrorism" (START).
 # Requirements
-For the terror_analysis.py to run properly the databse is required to be download & saved in the same workspace as the source code [link](https://www.start.umd.edu/gtd/access/)
+For the terror_analysis.py to run properly the databse is required to be downloaded from the [link](https://www.start.umd.edu/gtd/access/) & saved in the same workspace as the source code.

 This application has been made using python data visualisation library -Dash hence ensure dash is installed in the local machine
 # Features